TruckDravar/Weather-Shell/README.md

-Its is a simple console based weather app.
+Weather Shell is a simple console based weather app.